 - In the properties of a backup or replication job, you must select the off-host backup method and off-host backup proxy that you want to use.
 If necessary, you can point the job to a specific off-host backup proxy.
 For more information, see Configuring Advanced Options for Off-Host Backup Proxies.

-- The off-host backup proxy must be located in the same domain where the SMB3 server resides.
-Alternatively, the domain where the SMB3 server resides must be trusted by the domain in which the off-host backup proxy is located.
+- The off-host backup proxy must reside in the same domain where the SMB3 server resides.
+Alternatively, the domain where the SMB3 server resides must trust the domain where the off-host backup proxy resides — that is, the off-host backup proxy must be located in a trusted domain.

 The off-host backup process is performed in the following way: